About This Chapter

 This lesson defines what the term systole means and how it occurs in the body.
 We will take a brief look at the function of the heart in order to fully understand what is happening during systole.
 After reading the lesson, there is a short quiz to check your knowledge.

 Just as your veins move important substances through your body, plant vascular tissue does the same for plants.
 Here we'll learn about the vascular cylinders in plants, their structure, and how they work, and we'll finish with a brief quiz.

 In this lesson, we'll discuss the chambers of the heart that really drive blood flow - the ventricles.
 Where are they?
 What do they do?
 And what happens when something goes wrong with them?

 29. AICD (Medical Abbreviation): Definition, Indications & Placement

-This lesson will describe what an AICD is and how it can be helpful for patients at-risk of cardiac events.
-Additionally, this lesson will detail the insertion of the AICD within the chest.
+This lesson describes what an AICD is and how it can be helpful for patients at risk of cardiac events.
+Learn more about this life-saving device, including just how safe and easy it is to insert!

 30. Anasarca: Definition, Causes & Treatment

 Anasarca is the medical term for a condition that causes generalized swelling of the body.
 Check out this lesson to learn more about anasarca, its causes, and how to treat it when it occurs.